mmertama/Gempyre/README.md

 * Support for secure web socket (nice for remote UIs)
 * Testing coverage and perf measurements.
 * JS testing
-* String_views instead of strings when possible, meaningless std::any for code encapsulation)
 * Supress subsystem warnings (gempyre itself has not warnings, but some libraries built in are leaking warnings).
-* Reconsider libwebsockets instead of uWebsockets.
 * Apply Wpedantic

 maybe not